 The Farmington Convention & Visitors Bureau (FCVB) understands that local businesses are facing an unprecedented challenge, as the result of COVID-19.
 We are working closely with the City of Farmington, New Mexico Tourism Department, New Mexico Hospitality Association, and other partners to keep abreast of information and courses of action as they develop.
 We are also working to provide you with links to trusted resources and the most accurate and up-to-date information as possible.
 This page will continue to be updated as we work together to reopen businesses and manage our recovery.

-While our Visitor Center is closed to the public at this time, the FCVB is working to assist visitors and locals.
-To reach us call 505-326-7602 or contact our staff via email.
-If you are a Farmington business that has adjusted services or are offering special hours of operation please let us know so that we can help you get the word out.
+The Farmington Museum and our visitor center are now open to the public noon to 5 pm on Sunday and 10 am to 5 pm Monday, Thursday, Friday, and Saturday (closed Tuesday and Wednesday).
+The FCVB team is available to assist you Monday - Friday 8 am to 5 pm, simply contact us by calling (505) 326-7602 or (800) 448-1240.
+If you are a Farmington business that has adjusted services or is offering special hours of operation please let us know so that we can help you get the word out!
 The FCVB will continue to share information about helpful resources, as it becomes available.
 The City of Farmington COVID-19 page will serve as the official local resource for COVID-19 information.

 The Governor's Office has identified universal COVID-Safe Practices, CSPs, for all businesses to adhere to, but there are sector-specific CSPs that tourism businesses must also follow in order to comply with the public health order and offer service to guests in a safe and responsible manner.
-CSPs for each sector open at this time, are listed in the NM COVID-19 Safe Practices for Individuals and Employers (updated July 21, 2020).
+CSPs for each sector open at this time, are listed in the NM COVID-19 Safe Practices for Individuals and Employers.